 The customer now confirms the reservation.
 The reservation details are displayed.

-Note - Each flight will only have a limited number of seats and this should be updated when a reservation is made or cancelled.

 If the user is satisfied with the reservation details they can confirm and proceed to the payment page.

-On this page the customer enters the payment type, card details (number, expiry date, security number), the cardholders name, nationality and billing address.reservation
+On this page the customer enters the payment type, card details (number, expiry date, security number), the cardholders name, nationality and billing address.

+On confirmation of these details the user will be shown a summary screen and the system should also create and display a unique reservation code for the reservation.

 Amending Reservation Details